 In Louisiana juniors take the exam in March, but it's never too soon to start preparing and familiarizing yourself with the exam.

-In addition to SAT and ACT test preparation books, the library offers free access to Princeton Review study materials.
-Through Homework Louisiana you can access free self-paced and personalized courses driven by a recommendation engine to help you achieve your target score.
+In addition to SAT and ACT test preparation books, opens a new window, the library offers free access to Princeton Review study materials.
+Through Homework Louisiana, opens a new window you can access free self-paced and personalized courses driven by a recommendation engine to help you achieve your target score.

 - Create an account.
 They're anonymous and free, but you need an account to save your scores and track your progress.
 Click on SAT/ACT Essentials and chose the exam you are preparing for.

 - Set your targets.
 Pick your target test date and score, and the program will help keep you on track to meet your goals.

 - Watch the tutorials and take the quick assessments on the home page to see which areas you need to focus on.
 These shorter assessments allow you to see strengths and weaknesses before you commit to taking a full exam.
 On the Coursework tab there are video tutorials and practice drills for all of the core concepts covered on the exams.